mathan1995/react-carousel/README.md

 #### Responsive

-`react-styled-carousel` is responsive.
+`react-carousel` is responsive.
 Below is the example configuration of responsiveness.

 > **Note:** If `responsive` prop is provided then, it'll override the cardsToShow prop.
 In other words cardsToShow will not work.